WEBSITE ACCESSIBILITY POLICY AND PROCEDURES FOR LECOM.edu

 - Template – Web pages have been created with many of the elements already in place.
 The web templates regulate the use of fonts, colors, graphics, and other design elements to ensure consistency and accessibility guidelines across the entire website.
 Website content editors will only need to fill in the content related to the page being updated.

-- Server – in this context, a computer used to house websites which are accessed using a web browser.”
+- Server – in this context, a computer used to house websites that are accessed using a web browser.”

 - Homepage – https://lecom.edu.